1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Mike Iupati fits the bill of exactly what the Cowboys look for in an offensive lineman, a big mauler.
 Apparently the Cowboys reps were very interested in Iupati at the Senior Bowl.
 Unless Taylor Mays or Anthony Davis manages to slip I can’t see the Cowboys giving much consideration to anyone else.
 There’s a slight chance they may consider speedster Golden Tate to play slot receiver because of his ability to stretch the field.

-28. San Diego Chargers: Ryan Matthews RB, Fresno State
+28. San Diego Chargers: C.J.
+Spiller RB, Clemson

 Team needs: NT/RB/DE/ FS/CB

 The Chargers have two pressing needs, one for a NT to replace the Jamal Williams who was signed by the Broncos, and for a RB after the release of LaDainian Tomlinson.
 Unfortunately the only NT with a 1st round grade is already taken, and I don’t think that General Manager A.J.
 Smith will gamble on “Mount” Cody with a 1st round pick given that it’s become highly probably that he’ll eat himself out of the league in a couple years unless he has to in the event that all of their other targets are already taken.
-Even with the fast 40 times of Spiller and Jahvid Best it was Mathews who had the best combine performance in my opinion.
-He ran a 4.4 40 and looked very solid in catching the ball which is something San Diego covets in its RB’s.
+Spiller is exceptionally fast, fluid in catching the ball, and just the sort of RB the Chargers covet.

-29. New York Jets: Sergio Kindle DE/OLB, Texas
+29. New York Jets: Jerry Hughes OLB, TCU

 Team needs: DE/OLB/WR/FS/NT